Film Submissions FAQs

 What do I need to submit my film?

-Each submission must be accompanied by a submission fee paid in full and a playable screener to be considered.
+Each submission must be accompanied by a submission fee paid in full and a workable online screener to be considered.

 How do I know you received my submission?